bredamatt/cardano-notes/revealjs/mattia/governance.md

 2 things we disliked about the Cardano Blockchain
 - The lack of a mechanism to prevent our potential attack vector
+- The fact that voting power is proportional to stake